tbhrc/Xva.ae/iaiv3/IMPROVEMENTS_SUMMARY.md

-# ImplementAI.ae Website Redesign - 10 Key Improvements
+# iMPLEMENTAi.ae Website Redesign - 10 Key Improvements

 ## Project Overview
-Complete redesign of the ImplementAI.ae website from a warm, animated amber/orange theme to a modern, professional teal/slate design with static, performant interactions.
+Complete redesign of the iMPLEMENTAi.ae website from a warm, animated amber/orange theme to a modern, professional teal/slate design with static, performant interactions.
 All 11 pages have been updated with consistent branding, improved accessibility, and enhanced SEO.

 ---